A. D. G.

 For about ten years, A.D.G. was one of the leading authors of the Série Noire collection published by Gallimard.
-He remains well known for representing a right-wing, even far-right, political sensibility—a stance that became more pronounced in the 1980s when he became the main organizer for the National Front in New Caledonia.
+He represented a right-wing, even far-right, political sensibility—a stance that became more pronounced in the 1980s when he became the main organizer for the National Front in New Caledonia.
 This position set him apart within the French noir fiction revival of the 1970s, a movement largely dominated by writers with leftist, far-left, or anarchist leanings, such as Jean-Patrick Manchette, another prominent figure of the Série Noire during that decade.
 Whether in the titles of his crime novels or in his journalistic columns, he was also known for his fondness for wordplay.